1936 Nobel Prize in Literature

 The 1936 Nobel Prize in Literature was awarded to the American playwright Eugene O'Neill (1888–1953) "for the power, honesty and deep-felt emotions of his dramatic works, which embody an original concept of tragedy".
 He is the second American to become a literature laureate after Sinclair Lewis in 1930 and the only American playwright awarded the prize.

 Laureate

 Influenced by the realist playwrights Chekhov, Strindberg and Ibsen, Eugene O'Neill is regarded as the foremost American dramatist of the 20th century.
 His plays were among the first to include speeches in American English vernacular and involve characters on the fringes of society who struggle to maintain their hopes and aspirations, but ultimately slide into disillusion and despair.
-He was awarded the Pulitzer Prize three times, first for Beyond the Horizon (1920), his debut play, followed by Anna Christie in 1922 and Strange Interlude in 1928.
+He was awarded the Pulitzer Prize for Drama four times, first for Beyond the Horizon (1920), his debut play, followed by Anna Christie in 1922, Strange Interlude in 1928 and Long Day's Journey into Night in 1957.
 Mourning Becomes Electra (1931) and the posthumous Long Day's Journey into Night is regarded as two masterpieces in a long string of plays.

 In a writing career that revolves around human tragedies, Ah, Wilderness! is O'Neill's only well-known comedy.